Association (psychology)

 Association in psychology refers to a mental connection between concepts, events, or mental states that usually stems from specific experiences.
-Associations are seen throughout several schools of thought in psychology including behaviorism, associationism, psychoanalysis, social psychology, and structuralism.
-The idea stems from Plato and Aristotle, especially with regard to the succession of memories, and it was carried on by philosophers such as John Locke, David Hume, David Hartley, and James Mill.
+Associations are seen throughout several schools of thought in psychology, including behaviorism, associationism, psychoanalysis, social psychology, and structuralism.
+The idea stems from Plato and Aristotle, especially about the succession of memories, and it was carried on by philosophers such as John Locke, David Hume, David Hartley, and James Mill.
 It finds its place in modern psychology in such areas as memory, learning, and the study of neural pathways.

 Learned associations

-Associative learning is when a subject creates a relationship between stimuli (e.g. auditory or visual) or behavior and the original stimulus.
-The higher the concreteness of stimulus items, the more likely are they to evoke sensory images that can function as mediators of associative learning and memory.
+Associative learning is when a subject creates a relationship between stimuli (e.g., auditory or visual) or behavior and the original stimulus.
+The higher the concreteness of stimulus items, the more likely they are to evoke sensory images that can function as mediators of associative learning and memory.
 The ability to learn new information is essential to daily life and thus a critical component of healthy aging.
-There is substantial research documenting aging-related decline in forming and retrieving episodic memories.
+There is substantial research documenting an aging-related decline in forming and retrieving episodic memories.
 The acquisition of associations is the basis for learning.
 This learning is seen in classical and operant conditioning.